ccollicutt/ccollicutt.github.io/_posts/2020-05-02-tanzu-kubernetes-grid-antrea.md

 categories:
 header_image: "/img/antrea.jpg"
 header_permalink: "https://unsplash.com/photos/TnUelBKIDfM"
-summary: "Antrea is a Kubernetes networking solution intended to be Kubernetes native.
+summary: "Antrea is a networking solution intended to be Kubernetes native.
 It leverages Open vSwitch as the networking data plane."

 ---